grey0ut/cbodett.github.io/_posts/2025-12-30-Deniable_Encryption.md

 The first step is to boot the Arch Linux ISO.
 It's always best to go out and get the most current one from Arch as they publish a new version every month.
 I've been using [Ventoy](https://www.ventoy.net/en/index.html) for a while to consolidate dozens of different ISOs on to one physical media.
 With a new version of the Arch ISO copied over to my Ventoy drive I'll boot my Framework 13 and mash F12 to get the one-time boot menu.
 Select my Ventoy drive, and from the menu select the Arch ISO.

 # Disk Setup
 Once the Arch installer finishes booting the first step is to identify the disks we'll be working with.
 In my case I've got an internal NVME drive and a Framework 250GB expansion card occupying one of the expansion card slots.
-This registers as a USB drive and will end up containing the boot partition as well as the detatched Luks header.
+This registers as a USB drive and will end up containing the boot partition as well as the detached Luks header.
 Using the `lsblk` command to list the current disks:
 {% highlight sh %}
 root@archiso ~ # lsblk